 - an appreciation of imaginative and creative work arising from mathematical ideas.

-All lessons are taught in a suite of five specialist Mathematics classrooms.
+All lessons are taught in a suite of seven specialist mathematics classrooms.

 Each classroom has an interactive whiteboard and its own storage for text books and equipment.
 There is also access to three ICT suites and a bank of laptops.